 Because the patient normally is not aware of the condition, he may suffer for years before seeking treatment.
 While sleep apnea does produce symptoms such as lethargy, a slow reaction time, and visual disturbances, many people do not connect these problems with a larger underlying disorder.

 Often a spouse will be the one to notice his or her partner’s irregular breathing patterns.
 Snoring is another indicator that a person could have sleep apnea.
 Once a person believes he may have this disorder, their physician will perform extensive tests.
 Most likely, the doctor will order a sleep study.

 Dr. F. Javier Nieto, who talked about the results at the American Thoracic Society’s 2012 International Conference in San Francisco, headed the University of Wisconsin School of Medicine study.

 “Clearly, there is a correlation, and we are a long way from proving that sleep apnea causes cancer or contributes to its growth,” Nieto was quoted on May 20 in the Toronto Sun.
 “But animal studies have shown that the intermittent hypoxia [an inadequate supply of oxygen] that characterizes sleep apnea promotes angiogenesis – increased vascular growth – and tumor growth.”

-This connection farther solidifies the need to be tested for sleep apnea.
+This connection further solidifies the need to be tested for sleep apnea.
 With new in-home sleep apnea tests, the process is becoming much easier and cheaper.
-If you suspect you have sleep apnea, don’t put off getting tested!
+If you suspect you have sleep apnea, contact your doctor about having a sleep test.

 Bio: Chris Vasta is the Vice President of Agile Medical, LLC., a leading provider of CPAP machines.
 Please browse our site to learn more about the CPAP machines we offer, as well as our masks and accessories.